dirkgroenen/dirkgroenen.github.io/_posts/2015-08-16-mopidy-mopify-version-two.markdown

 ![](http://i.imgur.com/wT4cGot.png)
 ![](http://i.imgur.com/XwE2Yf7.png)

+# Services
+At the moment services are extensions for Mopify.
+In v2.0 this will be changed to a more global scope.
+Instead of only Mopify/Sonate extensions it will also contain Mopidy extensions.
+Grouped by those two categories the user will be able to extend his client with more features.

+## Mopidy services
+This category will contain the available Mopidy Extensions.
+The user will be informed on how to install these extensions and if the extension if available/already integrated in Mopify/Sonate.

+## Sonate services
+These extensions will extend the overall client interface.
+Think of the ability to upload files via the client or enable the Sync service.

 # Help
 Mopify/Sonate is a project I've started because I wanted a better player.
 I've noticed more people using, and liking, it which brings me to releasing a new version.

 As of most things in life: I can't do it all myself.
 So if you have any suggestions of tips for the new version; please let me know!
-I would appreciate it! :)
+I would appreciate it! :) You can send me an email, drop them in the [comments on my blog](http://dirkgroenen.nl/projects/2015-08-16/mopidy-mopify-version-two/) or put them in an issue.